 Temple Israel of the Poconos has two cemeteries.
-Anyone interested in the purchase of graves should contact the office where a member of the cemetery committee can assist you with your needs.
-The office can also assist you with memorial plaques and/or the purchase of a memorial stone (matzevah) for the unveiling, which is usually held within the first year of your loved one's passing.
+Anyone interested in the purchase of graves should contact the office 570-421-8781 where a member of the cemetery committee can assist you with your needs.
+The office can also assist you with memorial plaques and/or the purchase of a memorial stone (matzevah) for the unveiling, which is usually arranged within the first year of your loved one's passing.
 The Rabbi should be consulted in all stages of the process for appropriate halachic and ritual guidance.

 Conversion to Judaism (giur) was historically commonplace and encouraged.
 Owing to violent reprisals from church authorities the practice was actively discouraged.
 In the free air of American democracy it is once again an attractive option for those seeking to spiritually join the family of Abraham and Sarah, who were themselves converts.

-Those interested in conversion generally meet with the rabbi and embark on a minimum year's course of formal and informal study.
+Those interested in conversion generally meet with the Rabbi and embark on a minimum year's course of formal and informal study.
 When the both parties feel the time is right, a meeting with the Beit Din (rabbinical tribunal) is set up, where the motivations and knowledge of the prospective convert are explored.
-Upon concensus of the Beit Din, the candidate then immerses in a mikveh to complete the ceremonial process.
+Upon consensus of the Beit Din, the candidate then immerses in a mikveh to complete the ceremonial process.
 For a male, circumcision by a mohel precedes his immersion.
 If already circumcized, the male candidate must have a hatafat dam brit, whereby a drop of blood is drawn by the mohel.

 As much as the convert is a Jew by Choice, he/she is also a Jew by Admission.
 No one can cross the border and announce to the world he is an American citizen, He/she must study and pass a citizenship test before attaining the status of naturalized citizen.
-Likewise, in admission to the ranks of the Jewish people, the prospective candidate must meet minimal standards of qualification, as recognized by classical Jewish religious law (halacha) over the centuries.
+Likewise, for admission to the ranks of the Jewish people, the prospective candidate must meet minimal standards of qualification, as recognized by classical Jewish religious law (halacha) over the centuries.

 Most synagogues throughout the country are blessed with a plethora of gerim (converts).
 Often they are found to be the most enthusiastic and committed members of the congregation.
-As they have chosen Judaism as an act of free will, they are by definition more committed to their adopted faith and community than born Jews, whose religion was not chosen as an act of free will.
+As they have chosen Judaism as an act of free will, they are by definition more committed to their adopted faith and community than are born Jews, whose religion was not chosen as an act of free will.
 They are often our very best role models and committed members in whom the community take deep pride and feel great admiration.